Genetic counseling and testing can help you understand your risk for cancer. Genetic tests help doctors look for mutations (changes) in certain genes.

 What do I ask the doctor?

 Visiting the doctor can be stressful.
 It helps to have questions written down before your appointment.
-Print these questions and take them with you the next time you visit the doctor.
+Print these questions and take them with you when you visit the doctor.

 - What is my risk for developing breast or ovarian cancer?

-- Are there warning signs I should look out for?
+- Are there warning signs I can look out for?

 - Would you recommend genetic testing to learn more about my risk?

-- What are the benefits and risks of getting tested?
+- What are the benefits and risks of genetic testing?

 - What are my chances of having a mutated (changed) gene that could increase my risk for cancer?